Debt – Is It a Dating Deal Breaker?

 How To Manage Money As A Couple

-While dating someone with debt doesn’t mean you’re destined for financial difficulty, it’s not something to ignore, either.
+While dating someone with debt doesn’t mean you’re destined for financial difficulty or a future need for debt relief, it’s not something to ignore, either.
 Thankfully, learning how to deal with debt, money, and planning for your future doesn’t need to be hard, and you may be able to help your significant other get their financial house in order.

 Here are a few tips for managing money as a couple: